sfc-gh-kgaputis/snowflake-kafka-testing/README.md

 ## Environment setup
-Populate the required environment files:
+Populate the required environment and config files:
 - `.env`
 - `connect.env`
+- `connect-distributed.properties`

 These are not included in version control, because they will change for each user/environment.